FACT SHEET ON DE-LISTING

 - Section 7 of the Committee’s guidelines sets out the procedures for the submission of de-listing requests.

-- A petitioner can submit a request for de-listing either directly to the Office of the Ombudsperson1 in accordance with paragraph 19 and Annex II of resolution 2083 (2012) as outlined in Section 7 paragraph (w) of the Guidelines, or through his/her State of residence or citizenship as outlined in Section 7, paragraph (w) of the Guidelines.
-A standard form for the submission of de-listing requests can be found in the de-listing section of the Committee's website.
+- A petitioner can submit a request for de-listing either directly to the Office of the Ombudsperson1 in accordance with paragraph 41 of resolution 2161 (2014) as outlined in Section 7 paragraph (x) of the Guidelines, or through his/her State of residence or citizenship as outlined in Section 7, paragraph (a) to (p) of the Guidelines.
 Individual petitioners should consult the “Application for Delisting” section of the website of the Office of the Ombudsperson

 - The contact details of the Ombudsperson are as follows:

 Tel: +1 212 963 2671